Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 Acoustic sound wave therapy?
 Multiple times.

-Fully nude red light treatment, the infamous “gas station dick pills”, reduced ejaculation frequency, tantric sex, reverse orgasms and a fancy digital penis pump?
-Yes, yes, yes, yes, yes and yes.
+Fully nude red light treatment, the infamous “gas station dick pills,” reduced ejaculation frequency, tantric sex, reverse orgasms, and a fancy digital penis pump?
+Yes, yes, yes, yes, yes, and yes.

 Or this: it actually is possible to dramatically increase the size of one's genitalia, if that's your thing.
-But it is expensive and requires nerve blocks, needles and awkward moments with legs splayed in front of the physician and their team.
+But it is expensive and requires nerve blocks, needles, and awkward moments with legs splayed in front of the physician and their team.

-But before delving in, allow me to hearken back to that original testosterone biohacking article, where I dished out this warning::
+But before jumping in, allow me to hearken back to my article, “The Ultimate Guide To Biohacking Your Testosterone: 17 Ways To Maximize Muscle-Building, Drive & Anti-Aging,” where I dished out this warning:

 “Biohacking testosterone (AKA “T”) has been a hot topic the past few years.
 Er, decades.
 Er, centuries.
 Perhaps technology and social media have just made what men and women have possibly pursued since the dawn of time just a bit more in our faces.